Joe-Wehbe/CSC498G/README.md

 > If you have a project running click on 'File', 'New', 'Import Project...', locate and choose MyCar, then click 'OK'

 Change the IPv4 Address
-> Open the command prompt and type
+> Open the command prompt and type:
 ```
 ipconfig
 ```